Ani: Bagratuni capital

+Ani did not lie along any previously important trade routes, but because of its size, power, and wealth it became an important trading hub.
+Its primary trading partners were the Byzantine Empire, the Persian Empire, the Arabs, as well as smaller nations in southern Russia and Central Asia.
+Its renown was such that it was known as the "city of forty gates" and the "city of a thousand and one churches."
+Ani also became the site of the royal mausoleum of Bagratuni kings.

-Ani attained the peak of its power during the long reign of King Gagik I (989–1020).
+Ani attained the apogee of its power during the long reign of King Gagik I (989–1020).
 After his death his two sons quarreled over the succession.
 The eldest son, Hovhannes-Smbat (1020–41), gained control of Ani while his younger brother, Ashot IV (1020–40), controlled other parts of the Bagratuni kingdom.
-Hovhannes-Smbat, fearing that the Byzantine Empire would attack his now-weakened kingdom, made the Byzantine Emperor Basil II his heir.
+Hovhannes-Smbat, fearing that the Byzantines would attack his now-weakened kingdom, made the Byzantine Emperor Basil II his heir.
 When Hovhannes-Smbat died in 1041, Emperor Michael IV the Paphlagonian, claimed sovereignty over Ani.
 The new king of Ani, Gagik II (1042–45), opposed this and several Byzantine armies sent to capture Ani were repulsed.
 However, in 1046 Ani surrendered to the Byzantines, after Gagik was invited to Constantinople and detained there, and at the instigation of pro-Byzantine elements among its population.
 A Byzantine governor was installed in the city.

-Cultural and economic center

-Ani lied along any previously important trade routes, but because of its size, power, and wealth it became an important trading hub.
-Its primary trading partners were the Byzantine Empire, the Persian Empire, the Arabs, as well as smaller nations in southern Russia and Central Asia.

-Gradual decline and abandonment
+Seljuks and Shaddadids

 In 1064, a large Seljuk army under Alp Arslan attacked Ani; after a siege of 25 days, they captured the city and slaughtered its population.
 An account of the sack and massacres in Ani is given by the Turkish historian Sibt ibn al-Jawzi, who quotes an eyewitness saying:

 In 1072, the Seljuks sold Ani to the Shaddadids, a Muslim Kurdish dynasty.
-The Shaddadids generally pursued a conciliatory policy towards the city's overwhelmingly Armenian and Christian population and actually married several members of the Bagratid nobility.
+The Shaddadids generally pursued a conciliatory policy towards the city's overwhelmingly Armenian and Christian population and married several members of the Bagratuni nobility.
 Whenever the Shaddadid governance became too intolerant, however, the population would appeal to the Christian Kingdom of Georgia for help.
-The Georgians captured Ani five times between 1124 and 1209: in 1124, 1161, 1174, 1199, and 1209.
+The Georgians captured Ani five times between 1124 and 1209: in 1124, 1161, 1174, and 1199.
 The first three times, it was recaptured by the Shaddadids.

+Revival under the Zakarians

-In the year 1199, Georgia's Queen Tamar captured Ani and in 1201 gave the governorship of the city to the generals Zakare and Ivane.
-Zakare was succeeded by his son Shanshe (Shahnshah).
-Zakare's new dynasty — the Zakarids — considered themselves to be the successors to the Bagratids.
-Prosperity quickly returned to Ani; its defences were strengthened and many new churches were constructed.
-The Mongols unsuccessfully besieged Ani in 1226, but in 1236 they captured and sacked the city, massacring large numbers of its population.
-Under the Mongols the Zakarids continued to rule Ani, as the vassals of the Georgian monarch.
+In 1199, Queen Tamar of the Georgian Bagrationis captured Ani and in 1201 granted the governorship of the city to the generals Zakare and Ivane.
+Supported by Tamar, Zakare's new dynasty — the Zakarians — considered themselves to be the successors to the Armenian Bagratunis.
+Prosperity quickly returned to Ani during the Georgian Golden Age.
+The city's defences were strengthened and many new churches were constructed.

+Zakare was succeeded by his son Shahnshah.
+In 1217 and 1220, the city came under attack from the Seljuk Sultanate of Rum whose forces destroyed and pillaged the city however they did not occupy it.